 This course focuses on the management of quality and performance improvement processes in healthcare.
-Topics covered include benchmarking, utilization and resource management, risk management, case management, and critical paths.
-Special emphasis is placed upon the measurement of outcomes and analysis of clinical data to identify trends that demonstrate quality, safety, and effectiveness of healthcare.
+Topics covered include benchmarking, utilization and resource management, risk management, case

 HIPAA For The Healthcare Manager

 Prerequisites: All required 100 & 200 level HCA/HIT courses must be completed.